 Deeksha earned her PhD in Energy Science and Engineering with a focus in Environmental and Climate Sciences from the Bredesen Center at the University of Tennessee, Knoxville in 2019.
-She obtained her MS in Atmospheric Sciences from the University of Illinois Urbana Champaign in 2012 and BS (B. Tech.) in Environmental Engineering from Indian School of Mines, Dhanbad, India in 2010.
+She obtained her MS in Atmospheric Sciences from the University of Illinois Urbana Champaign in 2012 and her BS (B. Tech.) in Environmental Engineering from the Indian School of Mines, Dhanbad, India in 2010.

 CMIP6-based Multi-model Hydroclimate Projection over the Conterminous US